caltechlibrary/newt/newt_yaml_syntax.md

 ## the "models" property

 Models holds a list of individual models used by our data pipelines.
-The models are used when generating the SQL code defining our schema and data management.
-It also is used to render templates that maybe used by a template engine in the data pipeline.
-It can be used to generate static HTML suitable for embedding in Markdown or HTML documents (e.g. web forms).
-The input elements can be used to form a URL require to other web services in our pipeline.
+The models are by Newt code generator and the Newt router.
+Models defines a superset of the GitHub YAML issue template syntax (abbr: GHYTS).

 ### a model object